spacetimeengineer/mupy/README.md

 - Knowledge Transfer Mechanism

-- Supply Chain Mechanism
+- Supply Chain Asset

 - Compression Algorithm

 - Decentralized Innovation Utility

-- 3D Part Generator & Library
+- Hardware Generator

-- Applications-Programming & Command-Line Interface
+- Applications-Programming Interface ( CLI Included )

-- Horizontal abstraction library for openscad programming
+- Openscad Horizontal Abstraction Layer & Formalism

+This all sound very complicated but in truth it is very very simple.
+Itjust has no form like anything else and you must use it to undertand like anything else new.

 ### How do I use mupy?